apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 3. **How much will it cost to scrape (target site)?**

     - Simple text explaining what type of proxies are needed and how many platform credits (calculated mainly from consumption units) are needed for 1000 results.
-    - This is calculated from carrying out several runs (or from runs saved in the DB). @Zuzka can help if needed.
-[Information in this table](https://docs.google.com/spreadsheets/d/1NOkob1eYqTsRPTVQdltYiLUsIipvSFXswRcWQPtCW9M/edit#gid=1761542436), tab "cost of usage".
+    - This is calculated from carrying out several runs (or from runs saved in the DB).<!--  @Zuzka can help if needed.
+[Information in this table](https://docs.google.com/spreadsheets/d/1NOkob1eYqTsRPTVQdltYiLUsIipvSFXswRcWQPtCW9M/edit#gid=1761542436), tab "cost of usage". -->
     - Here’s an example for this section:

     > ## How much will it cost me to scrape Google Maps reviews?